Impana2305/SCT_ML_1_V2/README.md

 To make the predictive model accessible, a beautiful **React & Vite web application** was built.
 - Features glassmorphism panels, customized slider inputs, and dynamic charts using Recharts.
-- Performs client-side scaling and regression inference using the pre-computed JSON model weights, removing python server lag entirely.
+- Performs client-side Z-score scaling and regression inference using the pre-computed JSON model weights, removing python server lag entirely.
 - Includes three dedicated navigation panels: **Valuation Estimator**, **Market Explorer** (with data statistics and histogram), and **Diagnostics & Analytics** (featuring real-time Actual vs. Predicted scatter fits and feature coefficients).
+- Displays all prices formatted in the standard **Indian Rupee (₹)** numbering system (Lakhs and Crores).

 ---